 Alexandra has been invited to festivals such as the Ravinia, Dvorak, Brighton or Ryedale festival, her concerts being live broadcast by the BBC Radio 3, Radio France, ORF or live online streamed.

 Born in Romania, Alexandra Silocea started her musical education in Bucharest before being accepted at the Music Academy at the age of 16 under the guidance of internationally renowned teachers: Oleg Maisenberg and Johannes Marian.
 She then continued her studies at the Conservatoire National Supérieur de Musique et de Danse in Paris with Theodor Paraschivesco and Laurent Cabasso.

 She receives constant and significant artistic guidance from Elisabeth Leonskaja and Maria Jõao Pires.

 Three recordings have been released so far on Avie Records: Prokofiev Piano Sonatas 1-5, “Sound Waves” and a chamber music album with Cello Sonatas by Prokofiev, Shostakovich and Enescu.
-2020/2021 will see a series of projects dedicated to Prokofiev, including a new recording.

-Alexandra Silocea is a Bösendorfer Artist.
+Alexandra Silocea is a Bösendorfer artist.